jozsarato/PyEyeSim/README.md

 The library also provides general descripitve statistics about eye-movements.
 It is intended to work with ordered fixation data. (a row for each fixation), that is loaded into a pandas dataframe.

-Additionaly, easy visualizations about the statistics (overall stats, stimulus based stats, within trial progrression) and heatmaps are also provided.
+Additionaly, easy visualizations about the statistics (overall stats, stimulus based stats, within trial progression) and heatmaps are also provided.

 three main scanpath similarity functionalities: